1300 364 858

 Environmentally friendly and ecologically harmless, AqueousPro™ 50 (once diluted) is completely safe to drink and does not pollute wastewater systems as the chemical reaction breaks down into water (H2O) and Oxygen (O2).

-If you would like to learn more on how AqueousPro™ 50 achieves this, Click Here
+If you would like to learn more about how AqueousPro™ 50 achieves this, Click Here

-All you need to do is measure the width and height of your tank, and enter the numbers into the calculator.
-If you have a rectangular tank, you will also need to measure the depth.
+Measure the width and height of your tank and enter the numbers into the calculator.
+If your tank is rectangular, measure the depth as well.

 There are two types of filter ratings: nominal and absolute.

-A nominal rating indicates the smallest particle size that the filter should remove or reduce, in accordance with its design criteria.
+A nominal rating indicates the smallest particle size that the filter should remove or reduce in accordance with its design criteria.
 It is an estimated value, not a precise one.
-A 1 Micron nominal filter, for example should trap 95 per cent of all particles 1 microns or larger.
+A 1 Micron nominal filter, for example, should trap 95 percent of all particles 1 micron or larger.

-An absolute filter rating refers to a certified reduction rate, usually 99.9 per cent.
-Therefore a 1 Micron absolute filter will remove 99.9 per cent of particles 1 microns or larger in diameter.
+An absolute filter rating is a certified reduction rate, usually 99.9 per cent.
+Therefore, a 1 Micron absolute filter will remove 99.9 per cent of particles that are 1 micron or larger in diameter.

-Sediment filters are like a fine sieve which traps dirt and other suspended particles.
-Using a sediment filter as a pre-filter to a purifier will provide additional protection from damage and extend the life, because it will take longer to become clogged with unwanted contaminants.
-Sediment filters range from coarse to fine, and are micron rated accordingly.
+Sediment filters are like a fine sieve that traps dirt and other suspended particles.
+Using a sediment filter as a pre-filter to a purifier will provide additional protection from damage and extend its life because it will take longer to become clogged with unwanted contaminants.
+Sediment filters range from coarse to fine and are micron-rated accordingly.
 The life of a sediment filter depends on the quality and source of the water – six to twelve months is average.

-Activated carbon filters are particularly effective at removing pollutants which create unpleasant taste, odour, and colour in water.
+Activated carbon filters are particularly effective at removing pollutants that create unpleasant taste, odour, and colour in water.
 These fast-acting filters can eliminate or reduce the levels of chlorine by-products, pesticides, herbicides, and other organic and industrial chemicals.
-Activated carbon is made from a variety of organic materials such as coal, coconut, lignite, and wood.
-When these are activated by exposure to high temperatures in the absence of oxygen, the result is a substance with millions of microscopic pores and a vast surface area; Eg. 1 gram of activated carbon has a surface area in excess of 500m2 to cling to or absorb smaller organic molecules.
+Activated carbon is made from various organic materials such as coal, coconut, lignite, and wood.
+When these are activated by exposure to high temperatures in the absence of oxygen, the result is a substance with millions of microscopic pores and a vast surface area, E.g. 1 gram of activated carbon has a surface area of more than 500m2 to cling to or absorb smaller organic molecules.
 There are two forms of carbon in general use: granular and block.
-Carbon granules are about the size of coarse sand while carbon block is finely powdered carbon compressed into a solid mass.
-To get the most of a carbon filter, it should be kept free of sediment and heavy organic impurities by the incorporation of a sediment filter as an integral part of the system design.
+Carbon granules are about the size of coarse sand, while carbon block is finely powdered carbon compressed into a solid mass.
+To get the most out of a carbon filter, it should be kept free of sediment and heavy organic impurities by incorporating a sediment filter as an integral part of the system design.
 Filter cartridges should be replaced regularly, depending on the quality and source of the water.

-Ceramic water filtration relies on small pore size of ceramic material to effectively filter sediments such as dirt and debris.
-Some models can reduce particle matter as fine as 0.9 micron absolute which effectively removes bacteria, cysts and turbidity.
-The filter has a hollow core of ceramic which can be cleaned using a scouring pad (similar to 3M ‘Scotchbrite’) when the filter flow becomes noticeably less than normal.
-In addition some ceramic filters are also fitted with an activated carbon block core to remove chlorine and organic compounds whilst improving taste and reducing odours.
+Ceramic water filtration relies on the small pore size of ceramic material to effectively filter sediments such as dirt and debris.
+Some models can reduce particle matter as fine as 0.9 microns absolute, effectively removing bacteria, cysts, and turbidity.
+The filter has a hollow core of ceramic, which can be cleaned using a scouring pad (like 3M ‘Scotchbrite’) when the filter flow becomes noticeably less than normal.
+In addition, some ceramic filters are also fitted with an activated carbon block core to remove chlorine and organic compounds whilst improving taste and reducing odours.

-Osmosis is a process which occurs when two solutions of different concentrations are separated by a semi-permeable membrane.
-Reverse osmosis (RO) water purification works by forcing the water under pressure against an ultra-fine semi-permeable membrane designed to allow single water molecules to permeate through, while at the same time sending to waste most contaminants.
-The membrane acts as a mechanical filter, straining out particulate matter, micro-organisms, asbestos, even single molecules of heavier organic compounds.
-A typical RO purifier consists of four filters in series plus a storage tank.
+Osmosis is a process that occurs when two solutions of different concentrations are separated by a semi-permeable membrane.
+Reverse osmosis (RO) water purification works by forcing the water under pressure against an ultra-fine semi-permeable membrane designed to allow single water molecules to permeate through, while simultaneously sending to waste most contaminants.
+The membrane acts as a mechanical filter, straining out particulate matter, micro-organisms, asbestos, and even single molecules of heavier organic compounds.
+A typical RO purifier consists of four series of filters plus a storage tank.

 • Stage 2.
 Carbon pre-filter, protects the Membrane from chlorine.